spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/15-node-pool.md

 2. Navigate to the left **Main Menu** and click on **Clusters**.

-3. Click on the row of the cluster you want to edit the node pool.
+3. Select a cluster to edit the node pool.

 4. Click on the **Nodes** tab.